MatthiasDh/WorkTracker/readme.md

 Password: Test

-If you want to run the application change the boolean isDev to development in the services and change the portnumber in server.js
+If you want to run the application change the boolean isDev to development in the services and change the portnumber in server.js.
+Then run "npm start" in the servers directory and in angular-src to deploy the app.

 Summary